mzsmakr/PGSS/README.md

 * Python 3.6
 * Tesseract
 * Linux/macOS.
 Never tested on Windows.
-* macOS and iOS required for RealDeviceRaidMap(<https://github.com/123FLO321/RealDeviceRaidMap/>)
+* macOS and iOS are required for RealDeviceRaidMap(<https://github.com/123FLO321/RealDeviceRaidMap/>) to fully automate raids scan.

 ## How it works
 ### raidnearby.py